gumaerc-testorg/15.071-spring-2017/content/pages/an-introduction-to-analytics/assignment-1/stock-dynamics.md

 abline(v=as.Date(c("2000-03-01")), lwd=2)

-By looking at this plot, you can see that the stock for General Electric falls significantly more than the other stocks after the technology bubble burst.

-CheckShow Answer

 ## Problem 3.2 - Visualizing Stock Dynamics 1995-2005

 Which stock reaches the highest value in the time period 1995-2005?

-Exercise 15

-&nbsp;Coca-Cola&nbsp;

-&nbsp;Procter and Gamble&nbsp;

-&nbsp;IBM&nbsp;

-&nbsp;General Electric (GE)&nbsp;

-&nbsp;Boeing&nbsp;

-Explanation

-Looking at the plot (see the previous explanation for how to create the plot), you can see that IBM has the highest value, around 1999.

-CheckShow Answer

 ## Problem 3.3 - Visualizing Stock Dynamics 1995-2005

 In October of 1997, there was a global stock market crash that was caused by an economic crisis in Asia.
 Comparing September 1997 to November 1997, which companies saw a decreasing trend in their stock price?
 (Select all that apply.)

-Exercise 16

-&nbsp;Coca-Cola&nbsp;

-&nbsp;Procter and Gamble&nbsp;

-&nbsp;IBM&nbsp;

-&nbsp;General Electric (GE)&nbsp;

-&nbsp;Boeing&nbsp;

-Explanation

 You can create vertical lines at September 1997 and November 1997 with the following commands: